 - 4 large apples peeled and diced into small bites

-- 1 tbsp Juice from half of a small lemon
+- 1 tablespoon Juice from half of a small lemon

 - ¼ cup water

-- 2 tbsp cornstarch combined with 2 Tablespoons water
+- 2 tablespoons cornstarch combined with 2 Tablespoons water

 - 1 egg whisked with a spoonful of water (for wash before baking)

 - In a medium saucepan, combine the apples, sugar, brown sugar, cinnamon, nutmeg, and lemon juice.